NOTE: Originally posted on April 1, 2010, this analysis is now updated yearly to show the latest accurate numbers.

 The totals and general figures

-In 2017, the Red Sox retied the Yankees (who had gone ahead in ’14) with eight covers — though one of Boston’s was the 1990 cover featuring a long-retired Ted Williams and the headline, “Was it a better game in Ted’s day?”
+In 2018, the Yankees regained sole possession of first place (nine apperances) as far as all-time covers, after the Red Sox had retied the Yankees (who had gone ahead in ’14) with eight covers — though one of Boston’s was the 1990 cover featuring a long-retired Ted Williams and the headline, “Was it a better game in Ted’s day?”
 That was one of two covers to feature an inactive player, along with the 1984 one with Yankees manager Yogi Berra, and one of eight that didn’t have an active player at all.
 There were six years from 1956-65 that showed no players: 1956, 1957, 1958, 1960, 1963 and 1965.

-There have been 96 different active players to grace the cover before a season, including 21 who would become Hall of Famers (plus Williams and Berra, who appeared on covers after they had been inducted), 57 players who would have All-Star seasons the year they appeared on the cover, five who would take MVP honors (Joe Morgan, NL 1976; Mike Schmidt, NL 1981; Mike Trout, AL 2014; Bryce Harper, NL 2015; Kris Bryant, NL 2016), four Cy Young winners (Dwight Gooden, NL 1985; Pedro Martinez, AL 2000; Roy Halladay, NL 2010; Clayton Kershaw, NL 2013), two who would break significant records (Cal Ripken Jr. in 1995 and Mark McGwire in 1998), three who would win 20 games (Randy Johnson, 1997; Andy Pettitte, 2003; Halladay, 2010) and 20 who went on to lead their respective leagues in one of the triple crown categories: batting average, home runs, RBIs, wins, ERA and strikeouts.
-Hitters have averaged .294 (159-for-541) with 23 home runs and 85 RBIs.
+There have been 99 different active players to grace the cover before a season, including 21 who would become Hall of Famers (plus Williams and Berra, who appeared on covers after they had been inducted), 59 players who would have All-Star seasons the year they appeared on the cover, five who would take MVP honors (Joe Morgan, NL 1976; Mike Schmidt, NL 1981; Mike Trout, AL 2014; Bryce Harper, NL 2015; Kris Bryant, NL 2016), four Cy Young Award winners (Dwight Gooden, NL 1985; Pedro Martinez, AL 2000; Roy Halladay, NL 2010; Clayton Kershaw, NL 2013), two who would break significant records (Cal Ripken Jr. in 1995 and Mark McGwire in 1998), three who would win 20 games (Randy Johnson, 1997; Andy Pettitte, 2003; Halladay, 2010) and 20 who went on to lead their respective leagues in one of the triple crown categories: batting average, home runs, RBIs, wins, ERA and strikeouts.
+Hitters have averaged .293 (158-for-539) with 23 home runs and 84 RBIs.
 Pitchers have averaged a 13-8 record, 176 strikeouts and a 3.21 ERA (67 earned runs in 187.1 innings).

 Now for some jinx-related numbers.
-Thirty-one of the 80 teams (through last season, not counting this year’s cover teams) have reached the postseason the year they were on the cover, with eight winning the World Series (no Cubs jinx!), five losing it, three losing the ALCS, three losing the NLCS, eight losing the ALDS and four losing the NLDS.
+Thirty-three of the 83 teams (through last season, not counting this year’s cover teams) have reached the postseason the year they were on the cover, with eight winning the World Series (no Cubs jinx!), five losing it, three losing the ALCS, four losing the NLCS, nine losing the ALDS and four losing the NLDS.
 The 2016 Mets were the first team featured on a preview cover to reach the postseason but bow out with a loss in the Wild Card Game.
 Both Division Series stats include the 1981 strike-interrupted season, when the Phillies (first half) and Royals (second half) won half the season but lost in their respective division series.
-Twenty-seven teams finished in first place in their divisions (or leagues, before 1969), 19 finished second, 21 third, seven fourth, two fifth, two sixth and two seventh.
+Twenty-nine teams finished in first place in their divisions (or leagues, before 1969), 20 finished second, 21 third, seven fourth, two fifth, two sixth and two seventh.
 Eight teams won at least 100 games, two lost 100.
 Over the years, the teams have averaged a third-place finish and an 86-73 record.

 That’s it for the broad strokes.
 Here are the year-by-year covers, broken down by decade.
 For simplicity, I stuck with the triple-crown stats (AVG/HR/RBI for hitters, W-L/ERA/SO for pitchers), even if that’s not how we’re supposed to evaluate players these days.